In situ leach: Potash and soluble salts

 In-situ leach is widely used to extract deposits of water-soluble salts such as potash (sylvite and carnallite), rock salt (halite), sodium chloride, and sodium sulfate.
 It has been used in the US state of Colorado to extract nahcolite (sodium bicarbonate).
-In-situ leaching is often used for deposits that are too deep, or beds that are too thin, for conventional underground mining.
+In-situ leaching is often used for deposits that are too deep, or beds that are too thin, to be mined conventionally.

 Uranium

 In-situ leach for uranium has expanded rapidly since the 1990s, and is now the predominant method for mining uranium, accounting for 45 percent of the uranium mined worldwide in 2012.

-Solutions used to dissolve uranium ore are either acid (sulfuric acid or less commonly nitric acid) or carbonate (sodium bicarbonate, ammonium carbonate, or dissolved carbon dioxide).
-Dissolved oxygen is sometimes added to the water to mobilize the uranium.
+Unlike open-pit and underground mining, in-situ leaching does not rely on burial depth as a criterion but is based on the properties of the uranium deposit.
+In-situ leaching techniques are systematically categorized based on the primary components of the leaching solution, encompassing acid leaching, alkaline leaching, neutral leaching and bioleaching.

+Acid leaching is applicable to low-carbonate uranium deposits, with U(VI) dissolving in acid solution while U(IV) dissolving in acid solution with oxidizing agent; Alkaline leaching is effective for high-carbonate uranium deposits but unsuitable for high-pyrite deposits, with U(VI) dissolving in alkaline solution while U(IV) dissolving in alkaline solution with oxidizing agent; Neutral leaching, including CO2-O2 leaching and weak acid leaching, is widely applicable; and Bioleaching is also widely applicable, especially ideal for pyrite-rich uranium deposits.

 ISL of uranium ores started in the United States and the Soviet Union in the early 1960s.
 The first uranium ISL in the US was in the Shirley Basin in the state of Wyoming, which operated from 1961-1970 using sulfuric acid.
 Since 1970, all commercial-scale ISL mines in the US have used carbonate solutions.

 ISL mining in Australia uses acid solutions.

-In-situ recovery involves the extraction of uranium-bearing water (grading as low as .05% U3O8).
+In-situ recovery involves the extraction of uranium-bearing water (grading as low as 0.05%, or 500 ppm, U3O8).
 The extracted uranium solution is then filtered through resin beads.
 Through an ion exchange process, the resin beads attract uranium from the solution.
 Uranium loaded resins are then transported to a processing plant, where U3O8 is separated from the resin beads and yellowcake is produced.
 The resin beads can then be returned to the ion exchange facility where they are reused.

 At the end of 2008 there were four in-situ leaching uranium mines operating in the United States, operated by Cameco, Mestena and Uranium Resources, Inc., all using sodium bicarbonate.
 ISL produces 90% of the uranium mined in the US.
 In 2010, Uranium Energy Corporation began in-situ leach operations at their Palangana project in Duval County, Texas.
 In July 2012 Cameco delayed development of their Kintyre project, due to challenging project economics based on $45.00 U3O8.
 One ISR reclamation project was also in operation as of 2009.

 Significant ISL mines are operating in Kazakhstan and Australia.
-The Beverley uranium mine in Australia uses in-situ leaching.
-ISL mining accounted for 41% of the world's uranium production in 2010.

 Examples of in-situ uranium mines include: